SFU-CMPT-201/a6-pub/README.md

-# Assignment 7: Memory layout
+# Assignment 7: Memory Layout

 When you have a program as an executable, it is a file stored on your disk.
 However, when you run the program, your OS loads the program to the main memory and starts executing the program.
 This